Featured Video Play Icon

 What are the laws related to CBD and CBD with THC?

+What are the laws related to CBD and CBD with THC?
 CBD is quickly becoming a wellness buzzword, promising cures for ailments such as cancer or epilepsy.
 CBD is a chemical found in marijuana.
 CBD doesn’t contain tetrahydrocannabinol (THC), the psychoactive ingredient found in marijuana that produces a high.
 CBD is most commonly sold as an oil, but it also comes in tinctures, edibles, capsules and more.

 Well, where does Texas law stand on the use of CBD products?
 Shawn McDonald of SMB Criminal Defense Lawyers explains that CBD oil is completely legal.
-You’ll find smoke shops and retail stores selling THC free oil.
+You’ll find smoke shops and retail stores selling THC-free oil.
 However, you may unknowingly purchase an oil that contains traceable amounts of THC – which is a big problem under Texas law.

 Even though THC oil has the same active ingredient as the marijuana plant, McDonald warns that it is viewed differently through the eyes of law.
 While the “green leafy” substance of marijuana has varying misdemeanor charges, you can actually jump straight to a felony if you are found with CBD oil contacting any amount THC.